noble-assets/ibc/spec/app/ics-021-permissioned-token-transfer/README.md

 #### Antehandler

-The ante handler functionality provided by the Cosmos-SDK allows the restriction of Permissioned Tokens from being sent across any channels except the channel it came from.
+The ante handler functionality provided by the Cosmos-SDK allows the implementation of restrictions of Permissioned Tokens from being sent across any channels except the channel it came from.
-For every msg in a transaction, a check if performed to see if its a ICS20 transfer message.
+For every msg in a transaction, a check is performed to see if its an ICS20 transfer message.
 If it is, and the denom is a Permissioned Token denom, then the source port and source channel is checked against the channel the Permissioned Token came from.
 If they are the same, the transfer is allowed, else an error is returned.

 ```go
 var _ sdk.AnteDecorator = ICS21Decorator{}